From Beyond (short story): Plot

-The story is told from the first-person perspective of an unnamed narrator and details his experiences with a scientist named Crawford Tillinghast.
+The story is told from the first-person perspective of an unnamed narrator, detailing his experiences with a scientist named Crawford Tillinghast.
 Tillinghast creates an electronic device that emits a resonance wave, which stimulates an affected person's pineal gland, thereby allowing them to perceive planes of existence outside the scope of accepted reality.

-Sharing the experience with Tillinghast, the narrator becomes cognizant of a translucent, inter-dimensional environment that overlaps our own recognized reality.
+Sharing the experience with Tillinghast, the narrator becomes aware of a translucent, interdimensional environment that overlaps our recognized reality.
 From this perspective, he witnesses hordes of strange and horrific creatures that defy description.
 Tillinghast reveals that he has used his machine to transport his house servants into the overlapping plane of reality.
 He also reveals that the effect works both ways, and allows the inter-dimensional creature denizens of the alternate dimension to perceive humans.
 Tillinghast's servants were attacked and killed by one such inter-dimensional entity, and Tillinghast informs the narrator that it is right behind him.
 Terrified beyond measure, the narrator pulls out his gun and shoots it at the machine, destroying it.
-Tillinghast dies immediately thereafter as a result of apoplexy.
-The police investigate the scene and it is placed on record that Tillinghast murdered the servants in spite of their remains never being found.
+Tillinghast dies immediately afterward from apoplexy.
+The police investigate the scene, and it is placed on record that Tillinghast murdered the servants despite their remains never being found.